pytorch/torchtune/pkg_design_for_recipes.md

 3. `tests` should not be an importable module in the `torchtune` package.

 Specifically for 2, we were relying on being able to import things from a package (`recipes`) that *should not* have been importable and hardcoding values to point to that package.
+This RFC will cover how to solve this issue only.

 ### The Journey of 10k (or, like, 4) Questions